gibgib1212/Rm-skin/readme.txt

 	- Update readme.txt

 04162024
-	- When the size of the ‘judge’ is changed on the skin side, it appears jagged.
+	- When the size of the "judge" is changed on the skin side, it appears jagged.
 So, change the specification to adjust it on the image side.
 	- Delete option to change the size of the judge size
 	- Adjusted the color of Judges.
 	- Update readme.txt